sj-ucsd/DSE_203/README.md

 1. Code doesn't support arbitrary parsing of jsonpath expressions to create nodes and edges.
 Planned for next revision
 2. Does not support special characters in strings.
 Will add utf support in future version
 3. For the edges, the _target has to be a property attribute of a node.

+## Note:
+The original Notebook is included in the directory for reference and for future use by the authors.